This information explains nutrition guidelines for people who have breast cancer, a history of breast cancer, or a high risk for breast cancer.

 - Saturated fats are naturally occurring fats.
 They are found in meats (such as pork and beef) and full-fat dairy products (such as cheese and butter).
 Most of the saturated fat Americans eat comes from foods like burgers, sandwiches, pizza, and desserts.

 - Most trans fats are made when liquid fats turns into solid fats through a process called “hydrogenation.”
-The FDA has recognized that trans fats are a health threat.
+The Food and Drug Administration (FDA) has recognized that trans fats are a health threat.
 Food manufacturers are being required to remove trans fats from packaged foods.
 However, as they are phased out, you may still see them occasionally.
 Read the nutrition label, also known as the food label.
 Trans fats are sometimes listed as “partially hydrogenated oil.”

 - Foods that may have trans fats include coffee creamers, some margarine, microwave popcorn, and processed or packaged cookies, cakes, chips, and crackers.